developmentseed/titiler/docs/src/advanced/rendering.md

 - **Saturation** can be thought of as the "colorfulness" of a pixel.
 Highly saturated colors are intense and almost cartoon-like, low saturation is more muted, closer to black and white.
 You can adjust saturation independently of brightness and hue but the data must be transformed into a different color space.

-In Titiler, color_formulae are applied through the `color_formula` parameter.
+In Titiler, color_formulae are applied through the `color_formula` parameter as a string.
 An example of this option in action:

 ```python3
 import requests